Skip to content

 Although bias in evaluation is difficult to avoid completely, being aware of performance management bias can go a long way to help you create a more inclusive performance management system.

 The first step is knowing what to look out for.
-Then once you identify a biased performance appraisal, you can implement strategies to address potential issues.
+Then once you identify a biased performance review, you can implement strategies to address potential issues.

 Let’s take a look at some of the most common forms of bias in performance reviews.